dadukhankevin/Zor/README.md

 *Note: I measure reconstruction accuracy as 100% × (1 - mean absolute error), which gives higher numbers than typical metrics but consistently tracks learning progress.*

-The entire training loop is just 15 lines:
+A working version in just 15 lines, should get similar results.

 ```python
 from zor import Zor, Layer